Philadelphia Wedding Photographer

 FAMILY FORMALS

-It’s super important to tell your family members that will be in the photos where they need to be and when.
-99% of the time they’ll take place right after your ceremony at the ceremony site so having your officiant also make an announcement at the end to let family know to stay put is also super helpful.
+**It’s super important to tell your family members that will be in the photos where they need to be and when.** If they're taking place right after your ceremony, have your officiant make an announcement at the end to let family know to stay put.
 And if there’s an extra grouping you think of while at dinner, please grab me or my second photographer.
 We’re there for you!

 FIRST KISS AND RECESSIONAL